 We have portable "whisper" interpreting equipment as well, which can transform any classroom or local event into a multilingual communication opportunity.
 Our students have used this equipment to assist international business visitors, to allow family and friends to participate in commencement activities at local universities, and to allow townspeople to communicate in local government meetings.

-Through coursework offered in the Translation, Interpretation and Localization Management programs, students learn to use Trados, MultiTerm, and Passolo, to name just a few, as well as many cloud-based programs to assist them in their professional lives.
+Through coursework offered in the Translation, Interpretation and Localization Management programs, students learn to use Trados, memoQ, Memsource, and WorldServer, to name just a few, as well as many cloud-based programs to assist them in their professional lives.

-Our Pacific Lab is equipped with the latest translation software:
+Our Pacific Lab is equipped with the latest translation and creative software:

 The Institute Library has a wealth of both text-based and internet-based resources for translation and interpretation students.